Foundation Fighting Blindness and Usher 1F Collaborative to Launch Natural History Study

 The overall cost of the USH1F natural history study will be more than $2 million, with the Usher 1F Collaborative providing $1 million in support and the Marjorie C. Adams Trust contributing $115,000 in funding.
 Foundation Fighting Blindness will provide more than $1 million to cover the remaining costs.

 “We are thrilled and grateful to Foundation Fighting Blindness for the opportunity to partner with the Usher 1F Collaborative in order to achieve this critical milestone for patients with Usher 1F,” says Melissa Chaikof, president of the Usher 1F Collaborative.

 Investigators at ten centers will begin enrolling study participants in May 2021.
 Information regarding the study can be found at ClinicalTrials.gov (NCT04765345), and the study protocol can be accessed on the Jaeb’s public website (https://public.jaeb.org/ffb).
-Individuals with USH1F interested in participating in this study are encouraged to contact staff at the Jaeb Center by email at email@example.com or by phone at 813-975-8690.
+For more information on the study, please contact the Jaeb Center by email at firstname.lastname@example.org or by phone at 813-975-8690.

 About the Foundation Fighting Blindness